 33. Several new law initiatives have been started to create a more favorable environment for enterprises in BiH.
 Clear ownership titles form the base for any market economy.
-A working group on a new law on land registry and cadaster, attended by both Entities, has discussed the draft and will be preparing now the necessary bylaws by end of the year.
+A working group on a new law on land registry and cadaster, attended by both Entities, has discussed the draft and will be preparing now the necessary by-laws by end of the year.
 Further progress was achieved in preparing a full set of laws in the area of standardization, metrology and intellectual property - country-wide recognized standards are the precondition for exports of processed products to the world markets.
-A new obligation law project was started in August and the final draft should be ready by mid-2001.
+A new obligation law project was started in August and the final c) Privatisation

-c) Privatisation